Menu

 March 26, 2024

-As a language nut, I wasn’t too excited when the likes of ChatGPT took the world by storm.
+As a language enthusiast, I wasn’t too excited when AI tools like ChatGPT took the world by storm.
 I liked scanning catalogs of synonyms, scrutinizing their nuances to see which one best fit a sentence.
-I liked writing papers, turning word vomit into chiseled paragraphs.
-I liked playing sales rep, IT guy, and scientist all in one day.
-And I’ve always prided myself on liking those.
-So, I viewed this platform as a threat to my creativity and employment.
-I didn’t expect the future where technology coopted jobs in the cultural imagination to be realized much sooner with bodiless, almost sentient robots.
+Crafting essays, proofreading and transforming rough drafts into polished paragraphs, and juggling roles like sales representative, IT specialist, and researcher all in a single day were things I genuinely took pride in.
+This is why I viewed platforms like ChatGPT as a potential threat to my creativity and employment.
+I didn’t expect the future where technology would encroach upon culturally significant jobs to be realized much sooner with bodiless, almost sentient AI systems.

 Thankfully, I’m not out of a job—heh—and I’ve realized that AI has so far been more of a boon than a bane in my line of work.

-More often than not, the files I edit are formulaic.
-My work on promotional copy, for example, tends to revolve around a few words—provide, offer, give, supply.
-Rarely do I get head-scratchers in the form of hard science research papers or files of a more creative nature.
-When editing is just a matter of retrieving old tricks from a battered book rather than novel handiwork, AI can take the reins.
+More often than not, the files I edit follow a formulaic structure.
+For instance, my work on promotional copy tends to revolve around a few words—provide, offer, give, supply.
+Rarely do I encounter challenging projects that end up as head scratchers in the form of hard science research papers or creatively demanding content.
+When editing becomes a routine process of applying familiar techniques from a battered book rather engaging in original craftsmanship, AI tools are well-suited to take the reins.

 From a practical standpoint, AI saves you time, energy, and money better spent on more demanding tasks.
-In our branch within the company, our nascent AI Translation and Postediting (ATPE) service is applied to projects involving Filipino, our native language, and English.
-It features heavily in proof of contact projects, notorious for their repetitive use of everyday expressions such as “Have you eaten?” and “Good morning.”
-If Google Translate is smart enough to discern these expressions from gibberish—people tend to horrifically misspell and abbreviate them, mind you— why not make it the new person on the job?
-With the simple language of these expressions, I also realized that if something can be read and translated instantaneously, it’s worth translating yourself.
+In our branch within the company, our nascent AI Translation and Postediting (ATPE) service is applied to projects involving Filipino and English.
+It features heavily in “proof of contact” projects, notorious for their repetitive use of everyday expressions such as “Have you eaten?” and “Good morning.”
+If Google Translate is smart enough to discern these expressions from gibberish—people tend to misspell and abbreviate them, mind you— why not let it take on the repetitive tasks?
+With the simple language of these expressions, I also realized that if something can be read and translated instantly, it’s worth translating manually.

-Aside from ATPE, templates, glossaries, and translation memories have removed redundant project orders for translation and the possibility of inconsistency across projects and translators.
+ATPE, along with templates, glossaries, and translation memories, eliminates redundant project orders for translation and reduces inconsistencies across projects and translators.
 What happens to the translators, you ask?
-They’re usually relocated to more challenging projects, spared from the tedium of proof of contact projects, which, ironically, can cause more errors when handled manually.
+They’re usually relocated to more challenging projects, freeing them from the repetitive nature of proof-of-contact tasks, which ironically tend to result in more errors when handled manually.
 In summary, these AI initiatives have so far enabled a faster turnaround of files and a better hold on quality.

-Those of us who aren’t in the legal profession may find it hard to mimic its archaic language.
+Most people outside the legal profession struggle to replicate its formal, archaic language.
 Instead of browsing lengthy legal documents to find the proper expressions, ChatGPT can give you a decent outline in legalese or teach you how to word “Whereas” clauses.
-With its precise delivery of information, ChatGPT is seen as the successor to Google, saving us many clicks and a visit to a Reddit forum.
+With its precise delivery of information, ChatGPT positions itself as a strong contender to succeed Google, saving users countless clicks and a visit to a Reddit forum.

 At the end of the day, AI doesn’t and shouldn’t have the final say.
 ChatGPT or Google Translate is no match for our ability to translate even the most obscure and absurd cultural expressions.
 Editors can’t count on such platforms to diligently fact-check proper nouns as we do, adopt our inhouse style, or even understand supposedly foolproof prompts sometimes.
 Well, about the second point, we have successfully incorporated our stylebook into Grammarly, but there’s a long way to go before we can do the same for other platforms.